oracle/truffleruby/doc/user/jruby-migration.md

 ### Referring to Constants

 In JRuby, Java constants are modelled as Ruby constants, `MyClass::FOO`.
-In TruffleRuby you use the read notation to read them as a property, `MyClass[:FOO]`.
+In TruffleRuby you use the read notation to read them as a property, `MyClass.FOO` or `MyClass[:FOO]`.

 ### Using Classes from JAR files